 - Details of any degrees which you are awarded

 - Fee information

 - Any disciplinary action taken against you

-By commencing or enrolling as a Falmouth University student, you consent to Falmouth University collecting, storing, using and otherwise processing data about you for any purposes connected with your studies, your health and safety and for other legitimate reasons while you are a student.
-We will also use your data for certain purposes after you cease to be student, see section 8 below for further information on this.
+By commencing or enrolling as a Falmouth University student, you agree to Falmouth University collecting, storing, using and otherwise processing data, including sensitive personal data, about you for any purposes connected with your studies and your health and safety while you are a student.
+We will also use your data for certain legitimate purposes after you cease to be student, see section 8 below for further information on this.

 Falmouth University will only use your data fairly and lawfully in accordance with our obligations under the Data Protection Act or the General Data Protection Regulation.
-This means that we will process your data in a way which respects the Data Protection Principles set down in the Act and your rights under the Act or Regulation.
+This means that we will process your data in a way which respects the Data Protection Principles set down and your rights under the Act or Regulation.
 Under the current Data Protection Act, any use by Falmouth University of your data must also be covered by our registration with the Information Commissioner.
-This is available on the Information Commissioner's Office at www.ico.org.uk website, and describes in a general way how we process personal data about students and other individuals.
+This is available on the Information Commissioner's Office website, www.ico.org.uk, and describes in a general way how we process personal data about students and other individuals.

 The Data Protection Act and the General Data Protection Regulation require us to keep your data secure.
-This means that your confidentiality will be respected, and all appropriate measures will be taken to prevent unauthorised disclosure.
+This means that your confidentiality will be respected and all appropriate measures will be taken to prevent unauthorised disclosure.
 Only members of staff who need access to relevant parts or all of your data will be authorised to do so.
 Information about you in electronic form will be subject to password and other security restrictions, while paper files will be stored in secure areas with controlled access.

-- To administer your studies and record academic achievements (e.g. your course choices, examinations and assessments, and the publication of pass lists and graduation programmes)
+- To administer and support your studies and record academic achievements, e.g. your course choices, attendance, assessments and the publication of any graduation programmes

 - To manage course facilities, such as computing facilities and the Library